BioKIC/symbiota-docs/content/portal_manager/current_notes/citations/_index.en.md

 To make sure your portal uses the citation formats, all you have to do is make a copy of each citation format template, and remove the `_template` string from their file name.

 ### Customizing formats
+{{< notice note >}}
   Please note that the citation formats should only include plain text and/or PHP.
 No HTML should be included in the formats, because they are used in different contexts.
+{{</ notice >}}

 To customize each format, open the copies of the templates and make the desired changes.
 Save them.
 As the copies of the templates (without the `_template` string in the file name) won't be tracked by Git, they won't be overwritten by future releases.